-5.1 Base standard
+5.1 Base pronouncement

-The initial focus of APESB activities was the review and re-launch of existing professional and ethical standards and guidance notes (previous CPC, APS and GN series) transferred to APESB from CPA Australia and The Institute of Chartered Accountants in Australia (ICAA).
+The initial focus of APESB's activities was the review and re-launch of the historical professional and ethical pronouncements (previous CPC, APS and GN series) transferred to APESB from CPA Australia and the Institute of Chartered Accountants Australia (ICAA) in 2006.

-Relevant professional and ethical standards issued by IFAC (if applicable) are to be used as the base pronouncement from which to develop Australian professional and ethical standards.
-Notwithstanding this fact, the actual base standard (or physical starting point) used will depend on the following scenarios:
+Relevant professional and ethical pronouncements issued by IFAC (if applicable) are to be used as the base pronouncements from which to develop APESB pronouncements.
+Notwithstanding this fact, the actual base pronouncement (or physical starting point) used will depend on the following scenarios:

-- a) an equivalent IFAC pronouncement exists which is identical to an existing Australian standard; - In this case, the existing Australian pronouncement is used as the base standard given that it already incorporates Australian terminology and references. - b) an equivalent IFAC pronouncement exists which differs slightly from the existing Australian pronouncement; - In this case the existing Australian pronouncement is used as the base pronouncement and modified to bring it in line with the equivalent international IFAC standard.
-Australian terminology and references in the existing Australian pronouncement is retained. - c) an equivalent IFAC pronouncement exists which differs significantly from the existing Australian standard; or - In this case the IFAC pronouncement is used as the base pronouncement and where relevant, Australian requirements and guidance will be inserted. - d) an equivalent IFAC pronouncement does not exist. - If an equivalent IFAC pronouncement does not exist then the existing Australian standard is used as the base standard, or where there is no Australian standard APESB considers standards issued by national standard setters of other jurisdictions.
+- a) an equivalent IFAC pronouncement exists which is identical to an existing Australian pronouncement; - In this case, the existing Australian pronouncement is used as the base pronouncement given that it already incorporates Australian terminology and references. - b) an equivalent IFAC pronouncement exists which differs slightly from the existing Australian pronouncement; - In this case the existing Australian pronouncement is used as the base pronouncement and modified to bring it in line with the equivalent international IFAC pronouncement.
+Australian terminology and references in the existing Australian pronouncement are retained. - c) an equivalent IFAC pronouncement exists which differs significantly from the existing Australian pronouncement; or - In this case the IFAC pronouncement is used as the base pronouncement and where relevant, Australian requirements and guidance is inserted. - d) an equivalent IFAC pronouncement does not exist. - If an equivalent IFAC pronouncement does not exist then the existing Australian pronouncement is used as the base pronouncement, or where there is no Australian pronouncement APESB considers pronouncements issued by national standard setters of other jurisdictions.